Money & Communication Tips

 Practical Tips:

-- Use authorized exchange counters or banks
+• Use only authorized exchange counters, banks, or hotels

-- Inform your bank before international travel
+• Inform your bank before international travel to avoid card issues

 Using Cards & Cash